 JSX

-is bundled with Hono and is strictly for Server-Side Rendering (SSR), not for client-side.
+With Hono, you can utilize JSX syntax to write HTML.
+The hono/jsx is bundled with Hono and is strictly for Server-Side Rendering (SSR), not for client-side.

 Settings

-To utilize JSX, modify the tsconfig.json
+To utilize JSX, modify the tsconfig.json:

 {